Make a Patchwork Pillow Cover with Little House on the Prairie® Fabrics (no pattern needed)

 Take the 2 strips that are 21 inches x 2 ½ inches.
 Pin them in place at the top and the bottom of your strip quilt pillow top, perpendicular to the other strips, to frame the pillow.
 Stitch in place using 1/8th inch seams.
 Press the seams open.

 Take your vintage embroidery piece and center it on the top of your strip pillow top.
-Choose the position and pin into place.
+Choose the position and pin it into place.
 Stitch it in place using a top stitch, to secure it onto the patchwork pillow top.
 Press.

 Attach the back to the front of the pillow